-In 2019, TN legislature passed a bill extending laws applying to the operation of bicycles and e-bicycles to apply to e-scooters.
-The rising popularity and number of e-scooters in major cities across the state has risen concerns about how to safely include scooters on our roadways.
-E-scooters are currently available to ride in 3 cities in Tennessee: Knoxville, Memphis and Nashville.
+In 2019, the Tennessee legislature passed a bill extending laws applying to the operation of bicycles and e-bicycles to the operation of e-scooters.
+E-scooters have become increasingly popular, and are currently available to ride in three cities in Tennessee: Knoxville, Memphis, and Nashville.
+However, this has created concerns about how e-scooters can be safely included on our roadways.
 You can read about the e-scooter bill here.

 UT Gas Tax Survey

 In 2017, Bike Walk Tennessee received money from Rails to Trails to pay for the survey that The University of Tennessee conducted in order to find out the preferences from the people of Tennessee, as to what they wanted to do with the increased gas tax money.
 The study reported that 57% of registered voters in Tennessee believed that any increase in the state gas tax should go to infrastructure for biking, walking, and transit in addition to roads and bridges.

 In 2016, we were directly involved in developing the text for the legislation related to electric bicycles in the state of Tennessee.
 Tennessee was one of the earliest states to have legislation related to e-bikes.
 You can read about the e-bike bill here.

 Due Care Law

 In the spring of 2011, Bike Walk Tennessee drafted the “Due Care Law” and guided it through the Tennessee State Legislature.
 Before this piece of landmark legislation, a driver who injured or killed a person on a bike or on foot might have only received a traffic ticket.
 Under the Due Care Law (TCA 55-8-197), if a motorist injures or kills a person who is walking or biking, they now face up to 12 months in jail and a 1 year loss of their driver’s license.
 You can read more about Tennessee pedestrian laws here.